Crime Scene Kitchen: Production

 On April 7, 2021, it was announced that Fox had ordered Crime Scene Kitchen, with Joel McHale as host, who also serves as an executive producer.
 Yolanda Gampp and Curtis Stone serve as judges for the series.
 The series premiered on May 26, 2021.

 On May 16, 2022, it was announced that the series had been renewed for a second season, which premiered on June 5, 2023, after originally being planned to premiere on May 22, 2023.
 In March 2024, the series was renewed for a third season, which premiered on September 26.

+On November 23, 2024, it was announced that the series had been renewed for a fourth season, with Joel McHale set to return as host.
+On May 27, 2025, TVLine confirmed that the season was in development, although Fox had not yet scheduled a premiere date.
+In December 2025, a casting call for the fourth season began.